-Generally, there are two opportunities: Funeral Mass and Memorial Mass.
-The musical opportunities are much the same as for any other Mass until we get to the final moments and the Rites of Commendation.
+There are two services available at St. Lawrence to honor a loved one who has passed, a Funeral Mass or a Memorial Mass.
+The musical opportunities are much the same as for any other Mass until the final moments and the Rites of Commendation.
+Please see here below a list of suggested songs that are commonly requested for Funeral or Memorial Masses.

 ‘Hymn’ choices might include any from the lists provided but the opportunities to sing a hymn or other appropriate song might be restricted to Opening Song, Song for the Preparation of Gifts and Communion Song, particularly since the Song of Farewell is used as the closing song.
 It is also quite frequently the case that the singing of ‘Ave Maria’ is requested at the Preparation of Gifts and Altar.